brianmario/mochilo/README.md

 #=> {"key"=>"value"}
 ```

-MessagePack doesn't have a symbol type so `key` came back as a String.

 ## Supported Ruby Types

 The following Ruby types are supported.
 Meaning they will be deserialized into the same Ruby type they were before serialization.